 The risk of life-threatening illnesses is higher in infants too young for vaccination.
 Ten newborns perished during the initial outbreak.

-Every three to five years, whooping cough outbreaks happen.
+Whooping cough outbreaks occur every three to five years.
 According to the CDC, increased instances will probably become the "new normal."

-Now, The disease is significantly less common than it was.
-According to the CDC, all people should get the vaccine, but pregnant women should have it during their third trimester to maximize protection for the baby.
+The disease is significantly less common now.
+According to the CDC, everyone should get the vaccine, but pregnant women should get it during their third trimester to maximize their baby's protection.

 Additionally, getting the vaccine is advised for all kids and anyone who hasn't had it before.